Shagshag/prestashop-documentation/GroupCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Group.php line 69
+* This property is defined in [classes/Group.php line 69](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Group.php#69)

 ### $webserviceParameters